Entyloma ageratinae: Description

 The fungus grows almost exclusively on A. riparia plants.
 The only other known species to develop symptoms of the disease is Ageratina adenophora.
 Though the two species are closely related, the disease's effects on A. adenophora are comparatively benign; it does not form spores and produces only small lesions.
 Contraction by A. adenophora is rare, and has only been documented in laboratory trials.

 E. ageratinae is both a biotrophic and necrotropic pathogen, consuming both living and dead matter.
 The fungus initially forms small, circular chlorotic lesions on the upper surface of living A. riparia leaves.
 These lesions expand, darken and turn reddish-brown as the pathogen becomes necrotic.
 White, aseptate, holoblastic spores form on the underside of leaves 7–10 days after infection.
 Infected leaves eventually wilt and fall off the main plant prematurely, stunting its growth.
 The fungus may also cause shoots to die off.

 The species has a short life cycle and spreads most quickly in windy environments with heavy rainfall.
 A. Ageratinae develops most quickly at 18 °C, and can spread at temperatures between 10 °C to 20 °C. The fungus cannot reproduce at temperatures above 20 °C, as its spores will not germinate or infect host plants.

+Similar species

+The species E. ageratinae-altissimae is closely related.
+It was formerly considered a variant of E. ageratinae in 1963 as E. compositarum var. eupatorii, however, this name is considered invalid.
+The species was identified as distinct from E. ageratinae in 2026 by Denchev & T. Denchev.
+E. ageratinae-altissimae has larger spores and thicker spore walls.
+It grows on Ageratina altissima and was identified in North America.